-4.2 Scoping Phase: The Review Board undertook an extensive issues scoping phase, including holding five staff-led scoping sessions in Dehcho communities and a technical scoping session in Yellowknife.
+4.2 Scoping Phase: The Review Board undertook an extensive issues scoping phase, including holding four Review Board staff-led scoping sessions in the Tlicho communities of Whati, Gameti, Bechoko as well as in Yellowknife.
 These scoping sessions were designed to make sure potentially-affected groups and responsible government and other agencies were fully aware of the nature of the proposed development, and to allow interested parties to help the Review Board identify key concerns and potential issues.
 The Review Board also welcomed scoping submissions from the developer and all interested parties.